 Emperor Maximilian I chose Innsbruck, the “Capital of the Alps”, as his residence because it was the ideal base for expanding his empire into what is now Western Europe.
 Today the legendary Golden Roof serves as a reminder of his reign.
 This loggia-like projection on the building’s second floor afforded a perfect view of the city’s main square and quickly became the symbol of Innsbruck.
 Maximilian’s Mausoleum, in the Hofkirche, is still considered one of the most important pieces of Renaissance architecture in Central Europe.

-After Emperor Franz Joseph I and Sisi's wedding ceremony in May 1854, the newlyweds took the train from Vienna to Mürzzuschlag for the opening of the Semmering Railway to spend their honeymoon in Styria.
+After Emperor Franz Joseph I and Sisi's wedding ceremony in May 1854, the newlyweds took the train from Vienna to Mürzzuschlag for two reasons: to attend the opening of the Semmering Railway, and also to spend their honeymoon in Styria.
 Emperor Franz Joseph often travelled by train for his stay in the Imperial hunting lodge in Mürzsteg.
-In the SÜDBAHN Museum in Mürzzuschlag you can see, among other things, the Emporer's original travel set, complete with his pipe, pipe stopper, cigarette cutter, writing spring, and blotter.
+In the SÜDBAHN Museum in Mürzzuschlag you can see, among other things, the Emperor's original travel set, complete with his pipe, pipe stopper, cigarette cutter, writing spring, and blotter.
 You can relax in the Imperial Cafe with coffee and cake or Triester beer.

 The Herzogshof in Graz is where the Habsburgs conducted their official business as sovereign princes of Styria.
-The building’s entire façade - over 2,300 square feet (220 square meters) - was covered with murals on Greek-Roman mythological themes by the Baroque painter Johann Mayer.
+The building’s entire façade - over 220 square meters (2,300 square feet) - was covered with murals on Greco-Roman mythological themes by the Baroque painter Johann Mayer.
 Whatever one might think of the Habsburgs, they certainly had exquisite taste, and you don't need to be a fan of the Austro-Hungarian Empire to take pleasure in their many cultural treasures.

-Today, Graz is known as an avant-garde city, but its beauty was also appreciated in the past by the Habsburgs, which is why they also made it into one of their residences.
+Today Graz is known as an avant-garde city, but its beauty was also appreciated in the past by the Habsburgs, which is why they made it into one of their many residences.
 One of the most important heirlooms from the Habsburg times is the Burg in Graz.
-The construction of this castle began under the emperor Friedrich III and was expanded under Emperor Maximilian I. During this time one of the most important staircases, the famous double spiral staircase, was also created.
+The construction of this castle began under the emperor Friedrich III and was expanded under Emperor Maximilian I. During this time, one of the most important staircases, the famous double spiral staircase, was also created.

-This permanent collection accommodates the world's largest original armory from the late Middle Ages and early modern times.
+This permanent collection accommodates the world's largest original armoury from the late Middle Ages and early modern times.
 It houses an astonishing 32,000 objects that have been collected over the centuries.

 One of Carinthia's most important relics of the Habsburg period is the Landhaus in Klagenfurt.
-It was built in 1574 to replace the old castle which was destroyed by a fire.
+It was built in 1574 to replace the old castle that was destroyed by a fire.
 Today, this architectural masterpiece forms the seat of the Carinthian state government.
-A real highlight is its large armory with 665 weapons from the Carinthian states and a wall and ceiling painting by Josef Ferdinand Fromiller which depicts the inauguration of Emperor Karl VI in Klagenfurt.
+Its large armoury is a real highlight, with 665 weapons from the Carinthian states, and a wall and ceiling painting by Josef Ferdinand Fromiller which depicts the inauguration of Emperor Karl VI in Klagenfurt.

 When the notion of a summer holiday became popular in Austria, the Habsburgs and other members of the imperial court began to build summer villas in Millstatt.
 Around twenty of these historic buildings that started springing up in the second half of the 19th century can still be seen today.
-You can walk down the Millstatt Villa Route taking in its yellow facades, green painted shutters, cozy bay windows and cheerful turrets to get a taste of years gone by.
-For the real experience stay in some of these places on your holiday.
+You can walk down the Millstatt Villa Route, taking in its yellow facades, green painted shutters, cozy bay windows, and cheerful turrets to get a taste of years gone by.
+For the real experience, stay in some of these beautiful places on your trip.